Golden spike: Golden Spike Days Celebration (1939)

-An elaborate four-day event called the Golden Spike Days Celebration was held in Omaha, NE, from April 26 to 29, 1939, to commemorate the 70th anniversary of the joining of the UP and CPRR rails and driving of the Last Spike at Promontory Summit, UT, in 1869.
-The center piece event of the celebration occurred on April 28 with the World Premiere of the Cecil B. DeMille feature motion picture Union Pacific which took place simultaneously in the city's Omaha, Orpheum, and Paramount theaters.
-The film features an elaborate reenactment of the original Golden Spike ceremony (filmed in Canoga Park, CA) as the motion picture's closing scene for which DeMille borrowed the actual Golden Spike from Stanford University to be held by Dr. W.H.
-Harkness (Stanley Andrews) as he delivered his remarks prior to its driving to complete the railroad.
-(A prop spike was used for the actual hammering sequence.)
+An elaborate four-day event called the Golden Spike Days Celebration was held in Omaha, Nebraska, from April 26 to 29, 1939, to commemorate the 70th anniversary of the joining of the UP and CPRR rails and driving of the Last Spike at Promontory Summit, Utah, in 1869.
+The centerpiece event of the celebration occurred on April 28 with the world premiere of the Cecil B. DeMille feature motion picture Union Pacific that took place simultaneously in the city's Omaha, Orpheum, and Paramount theaters.
+The film features an elaborate reenactment of the original Golden Spike ceremony (filmed in Canoga Park, California) as the closing scene of the motion picture, for which DeMille borrowed the actual Golden Spike from Stanford University to be held by Dr. W. H. Harkness (Stanley Andrews) as he delivered his remarks prior to its driving to complete the railroad.
+(A prop spike was used for the hammering sequence.)

-Also included as a part of the overall celebration's major attractions was the Golden Spike Historical Exposition, a large assemblage of artifacts (including the Golden Spike itself), tools, equipment, photographs, documents, and other materials from the construction of the Pacific Railroad that were put on display at Omaha's Municipal Auditorium.
-The four days of events drew over 250,000 people to Omaha during its run, a number roughly equivalent to the city's then population.
-The celebration was opened by President Franklin D. Roosevelt who inaugurated it by pressing a telegraph key at the White House in Washington, DC.
+Also included as a part of the overall celebration's major attractions was the Golden Spike Historical Exposition, a large assemblage of artifacts (including the Golden Spike), tools, equipment, photographs, documents, and other materials from the construction of the Pacific Railroad that were put on display at Omaha's Municipal Auditorium.
+The four days of events drew more than 250,000 people to Omaha during its run, a number roughly equivalent to the city's then population.
+The celebration was opened by President Franklin D. Roosevelt who inaugurated it by pressing a telegraph key at the White House in Washington, D.C.

-On the same day as the premiere of the movie, a still standing gold-colored concrete spike called the "Golden Spike Monument" and measuring some 56 ft in height was also unveiled at 21st Street and 9th Avenue in Council Bluffs, IA, adjacent to the UP's main yard, the location of milepost 0.0 of that road's portion of the Pacific Railroad.
+On the same day as the premiere of the movie, a gold-colored concrete spike called the "Golden Spike Monument", measuring some 56 ft in height, was unveiled at 21st Street and 9th Avenue in Council Bluffs, Iowa, adjacent to the UP's main yard, the location of milepost 0.0 of that road's portion of the Pacific Railroad.
+The concrete spike remains on display at the site.

 In popular culture

+Music

+2010, the band “railroad earth” released a song called “the Jupiter & the 119”.
+The song references building the railroad and famously sings “they nailed the golden spike!”